-It is estimated that this development has the potential to attract New Homes Bonus of £12,000 per annum, payable for a period of 5 or 4 years, dependent on the outcome of the government's current consultation on NHB.
-Members are advised that this is provided on an information basis only and is not a material planning consideration in the determination of this application.
+It is estimated that this development has the potential to attract New Homes Bonus of approximately $\pounds$ 12,000 per annum.
+The Government is implementing reforms to the New Homes Bonus scheme and the length of NHB payments will be reduced from 6 years to 5 years in 2017/18 and 4 years from 2018-19 onwards.
+Members are advised that this is provided on an information basis only and is not a material planning consideration in the determination of this application